yajasmalhotra/GliaTakeHome/README.md

 If a friend would like to have their turn, click the back button to go back to the input page.

 Note: If you have put in a price criteria of high, you will receive ONLY high cost recommendations.
-Similarly, if your accessibility criteria is low, you will receive ONLYL low accessibility recommendations.
+Similarly, if your accessibility criteria is low, you will receive ONLY low accessibility recommendations.